densify-dev/terraform-null-optimization-as-code/examples/aws-ec2/README.md

 ## Outputs

-Will create an instance in AWS based on sizing from sample densify_recommendations
+Creates an AWS EC2 instance based on sizing values from densify_recommendations map sample.